mreferre/knative-on-fargate/README.md

 kubectl apply -f mywebapp-no-cold-starts.yaml
 ```

 Inspect the Knative service deployed.
-Not it may take a minute or so to become `READY`:
+Not it may take a minute or so to become `READY` the first time:
 ```
 sh-4.2# kubectl get ksvc mywebapp-nocoldstarts
 NAME                    URL                                                                                                           LATESTCREATED                 LATESTREADY                   READY   REASON